Evolutionary dynamics of any multiplayer game on regular graphs: Results

 As a frequently studied example, the public goods game involves $n=2$ strategies within a linear payoff structure.
 Strategy 1, cooperation ($C$), pays a cost $c$ which is multiplied by a synergy factor $r$ and distributed among all $k+1$ players, while strategy 2, defection ($D$), pays nothing.
 The payoff structure can be expressed as $b_{11}=b_{21}=rc/(k+1)$, $b_{12}=b_{22}=0$, $c_1=rc/(k+1)-c$, $c_2=0$.
-Consequently, $\dot{x}_i\sim x_i (\Bar{\pi}_i-\Bar{\pi})$, indicating that evolution favors cooperation when $r>k+1$ (Supplementary Information section~\ref{sec_PGG}).
-Coincidentally, the public goods game exhibits an equivalence between well-mixed and structured populations under pairwise comparison, a phenomenon not necessarily observed under other update rules (see ref.~\cite{li2014cooperation}).
-This equivalence provides a unique opportunity: when introducing additional strategies into the public goods game, the distinct effects of these new strategies in structured populations can be isolated without interference from the existing two strategies, which have no impact in structured populations.
-For a general condition when pairwise comparison equates well-mixed and structured populations, we refer to the Supplementary Information section~\ref{sec_PCequateWMandST}.
+Consequently, $\dot{x}_i\propto x_i (\Bar{\pi}_i-\Bar{\pi})$, indicating that evolution favors cooperation when $r>k+1$ (Supplementary Note~\ref{sec_PGG}).
+Coincidentally, the public goods game exhibits an equivalence between well-mixed and structured populations under pairwise comparison~\cite{zhang2023cooperation}, a phenomenon not necessarily observed under other update rules~\cite{li2014cooperation}.
+This equivalence provides a unique opportunity: when introducing additional strategies into the public goods game, the distinct effects of these new strategies in structured populations can be isolated without interference from the existing two strategies.
+For a general condition when pairwise comparison equates well-mixed and structured populations, we refer to the Supplementary Note~\ref{sec_PCequateWMandST}.

-Next, we apply our framework to two specific examples---peer and pool punishment in public goods games---where the number of strategies increases to $n=3$.
+We apply the multi-strategy multiplayer framework to various additional mechanisms in public goods games, including punishment~\cite{szolnoki2011competition,szolnoki2011phase} ($n=3$), reward~\cite{szolnoki2010reward} ($n=3$), and multi-stage investment~\cite{szolnoki2022tactical} ($n=4$) (\ref{sec_appli}).
+Here, we present the applications to two punishment types, peer and pool punishment, by which we revisit the well-known second-order free-rider problem in structured populations.